valentinilk/compose-shimmer/README.md

 ### ShimmerBounds.Custom

 The downsides of the `Window` option is why the `ShimmerBounds.Custom` option exists.
-By using it the shimmer and its content will not be drawn until the bounds are set manually by using the `updateBounds` method on the `Shimmer`.
-This allows for attaching the shimmer to a scrollable list for example.
+By using this option, the shimmer and its content will not be drawn until the bounds are set manually by using the `updateBounds` method on the `Shimmer`.
+This can be used to attach the shimmer to a scrollable list for example.
+Or simply use the default `ShimmerBounds.View` option.

 ```
 val shimmerInstance = rememberShimmer(ShimmerBounds.Custom)